Digusil/kernel_regression_matlab/README.md

 * h: scalar or 1xn vector; use the calculated h_opt here
 * scaleMode: string; 'scaled' or 'unscaled' kernel function

-m is the number of validation datasets
+m is the number of validation tuples
 k is the number of the input features
-n is the number of the training datasets and the number of the hypothesis features
+n is the number of the training tuples and the number of the hypothesis features
 M is a  mx1 vector.
 These values are the estimated targets depending on the input data